NuID/zk/README.md

 ```
 $ shadow-cljs release browser
-## go use ./target/browser/nuid_elliptic.js in a browser script
+## go use ./target/browser/nuid_zk.js in a browser script
 ```

 ## From Java

-To call `nuid.elliptic` from Java or other JVM languages, use one of the recommended interop strategies ([var/IFn](https://clojure.org/reference/java_interop#_calling_clojure_from_java) or [uberjar/aot](https://push-language.hampshire.edu/t/calling-clojure-code-from-java/865)).
+To call `nuid.zk` from Java or other JVM languages, use one of the recommended interop strategies ([var/IFn](https://clojure.org/reference/java_interop#_calling_clojure_from_java) or [uberjar/aot](https://push-language.hampshire.edu/t/calling-clojure-code-from-java/865)).
 Doing so may require modifications or additions to the API for convenience.

 ## From CLR